Cincinnati: Sports

-FC Cincinnati is a soccer team that plays in MLS.
-FC Cincinnati made its home debut in the USL on April 9, 2016, before a crowd of more than 14,000 fans.
-On their next home game vs Louisville City FC, FC Cincinnati broke the all-time USL attendance record with a crowd of 20,497; on May 14, 2016, it broke its own record, bringing in an audience of 23,375 on its 1–0 victory against the Pittsburgh Riverhounds.
-FC Cincinnati has since broken the USL attendance record on several additional occasions, and moved to Major League Soccer (MLS) for the 2019 season.
-FC Cincinnati was awarded an MLS bid on May 29, 2018, and moved to a new stadium in the West End neighborhood just northwest of downtown in 2021.

-The Western & Southern Open, a historic international men's and women's tennis tournament that is part of the ATP Tour Masters 1000 Series and the WTA Tour Premier 5, was established in the city in 1899 and has been held at the Lindner Family Tennis Center in suburban Mason since 1979.
+The Cincinnati Open, a historic international men's and women's tennis tournament that is part of the ATP Tour Masters 1000 Series and the WTA 1000 Series, was established in the city in 1899 and has been held at the Lindner Family Tennis Center in suburban Mason since 1979.

-The Cincinnati Cyclones is a minor league AA-level professional hockey team playing in the ECHL.
+The Cincinnati Cyclones are a minor league AA-level professional hockey team playing in the ECHL.
 Founded in 1990, the team plays at the Heritage Bank Center.
 They won the 2010 Kelly Cup Finals, their 2nd championship in three seasons.

-The Cincinnati Sizzle is a women's minor professional tackle football team that plays in the Women's Football Alliance.
-The team was established in 2003, by former Cincinnati Bengals running back Ickey Woods.
-In 2016 the team claimed their first National Championship Title in the United States Women's Football League.

-The Kroger Queen City Championship presented by P&G will debut on the LPGA Tour in 2022 at Kenwood Country Club.
-It is the first time since 1963 that women's professional golf will return to Cincinnati.
+The Kroger Queen City Championship is played annually on the LPGA Tour at TPC River's Bend.
+Its 2022 debut marked the first time since 1963 that women's professional golf returned to Cincinnati.

 The table below shows sports teams in the Cincinnati area that average more than 5,000 fans per game:

+Parks and recreation

+The Cincinnati Park Board maintains and operates all city parks in Cincinnati.
+Established in 1911 with the purchase of 168 acre, today the board services more than 5000 acre of city park space.
+Notable historic public parks and landscapes include the 19th-century Spring Grove Cemetery and Arboretum, Eden Park, and Mount Storm Park, all designed by Prussian émigré landscape architect Adolph Strauch.
+The city also has several public golf courses, including the historic Avon Fields Golf Course.

+Downtown Cincinnati towers about Fountain Square, the public square and event locale.
+Fountain Square was renovated in 2006.
+Cincinnati rests along 22 mi of riverfront about northern banks of the Ohio, stretching from California to Sayler Park, giving the Ohio a prominent place in the life of the city.

+The Cincinnati Zoo & Botanical Garden in Avondale is the second-oldest zoo in the United States.
+It was appointed as a National Historic Landmark in 1987.
+The zoo houses over 500 species, 1,800 animals and 3,000 plant species.
+In addition, the zoo also has conducted several breeding programs in its history.
+The zoo is frequently cited among the best in the country.